With due consideration, your correspondent gets off the fence.

 The ’40’s reputation remains bound up with those responsible for its creation and it’s taken until quite recently for this brave car to be reassessed.
 But despite a growing appreciation, most commentators cannot avoid gravitating to the spot where cracks first started to appear.

 Even its styling has stood the test of time and to these eyes, (awkward details notwithstanding) XJ40’s stance, proportions and Lyons-inspired lines remain palpably more correct than any subsequent Jaguar saloon.
-Admittedly, the much derided digital instrumentation hasn’t aged anything like as well, but there’s little more dated than yesterday’s ‘tech’, would you not agree?
+Admittedly, the much derided digital instrumentation hasn’t aged anything like as well, but there’s little more dated than yesterday’s ‘tech’.

 Designer, writer and critic David Pye once stated: “Everything we design and make is an improvisation, a lash up, something inept and provisional… If we cannot have our way in performance, we shall have it in appearance.”
 Because even if the ’40 fell short of ideal in some areas, Jaguar’s engineers imbued it with a warmth and a charm that remains seductive, three decades on.